ohscar/rmalloc/doc/paper/introduction.rst

 load any more pages.
 It happened frequently on small-memory devices, such as early smart phones/feature phones with 4-8 MB RAM.

 Because of fragmentation, large enough blocks can eventually not be allocated, even though the total amount of free memory is greater than the requested block size.
-This goes against the the authors findings', where in the average case, fragmentation level is good enough.
+This goes against the the author's findings, where in the average case, fragmentation level is good enough.
 However, for Opera, that was insufficient.
 By making a custom allocator with the signature outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web browser.
 It was also to be used as the allocator of an in-house virtual machine.
 This did not happen,